Signup

 De-registration as Administrator

-If you wish to terminate your administrator rights, please inform our office by email (info@prometheus-bildarchiv.de).
-At the same time, the new administrator must send their application form to our office.
+The new administrator must also send the application form to our office.
 Your account will remain active, but your administrator rights will be removed.

 Profile